Nested Tables (Analysis Services - Data Mining)

 Filtering Nested Table Data

-In SQL Server 2008, you can create filters on the data that is used to train or test a data mining model.
-A filer can be used to affect the composition of the model, or to test the model on a subset of cases.
+In SQL Server 2017, you can create filters on the data that is used to train or test a data mining model.
+A filter can be used to affect the composition of the model, or to test the model on a subset of cases.
 Filters can also be applied to nested tables.
 However, there are limitations on the syntax that can be used with nested tables.

 Often when you apply a filter to a nested table you are testing for the existence or nonexistence of an attribute.
 For example, you can apply a filter that restricts the cases used in the model to only those cases that have a specified value in the nested table.
 Or, you could restrict the cases used in the model to customers who have not purchased a particular item.